Pedro Medrano – Warner Bros. Discovery

 Today, Medrano is back in New York, raising his family a stone’s throw from where he grew up.
 His children, Hugo and Olivia, love to watch Warner Bros. cartoons just like he did.
 When they see the trademark WB shield on the screen, they say, “That’s daddy’s company!”

 “Which still amazes me,” Medrano says.
-“It’s a dream.”
+“It’s a dream come true.”